eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 iox::runtime::PoshRuntime::initRuntime(APP_NAME);
 ```

-After creating the runtime, the server port is created based on a ServiceDescription.
+After creating the runtime, the server port is created based on a `ServiceDescription`.
 Similar to the client,
 the `options` are used to alter the behavior of the server, like setting the request
 queue capacity or blocking behavior when the request queue is full or the client is too slow.
 <!--[geoffrey][iceoryx_examples/request_response/server_cxx_listener.cpp][create server]-->